Hire a foreign academic: Recruitment and advertisement

 Note:

-Effective June 10, 2020, the program is prioritizing certain occupations which are considered essential during the COVID-19 pandemic.
-The listed occupations have been prioritized across all provinces and territories (except the province of Quebec).
-For a list of occupations specific to the province of Quebec, please refer to Hiring in the Province of Quebec.
+Since June 10, 2020, the program has prioritized certain occupations that are considered essential during the COVID-19 pandemic.
+The listed occupations have been prioritized across all provinces and territories, except the province of Quebec.
+For a list of occupations specific to the province of Quebec, please refer to Hiring in the province of Quebec.

 Important: Any Refusal to Process supersedes prioritization.